RIT-EVT/BMS/docs/source/software_state.rst

 benefit of this approach is that we can change the settings as need be, but the downside is the need to store all the settings and transfer the settings to the BQ each time the system starts up.
-This means that the settings have to be stored in some non-volitile memory, and that the BMS system needs some method to allow for the settings to be transfered from some host system to the STM.
+This means that the settings have to be stored in some non-volatile memory, and that the BMS system needs some method to allow for the settings to be transferred from some host system to the STM.

 Transfer of Settings to BMS System